LSeu-Open/AIEnhancedWork/README.md

 <br>

-### Multi Input Models
+### Multi-Input Models

-Versatile AI models capable of **processing and converting between multiple types of input and output.** These advanced systems break traditional boundaries by handling various formats suc as **text, images, audio, and video**, enabling seamless transformations between different media types.
+Multi-Input Models (MLMs) are models capable of **processing and converting between multiple types of input and output.** These advanced systems break traditional boundaries by handling various formats suc as **text, images, audio, and video**, enabling seamless transformations between different media types.

 > [!NOTE]
 > The models are ranked according to their **Overall score** (with higher scores indicating better performance) from multiple benchmarks.